nummacway/gb300/README.md

 # GB300

 The **Sup+ GB300** (short for Game Box) is a cheap handheld that emulates video game consoles.
-The cheapest way to get it is via [AliExpress's "Pick 3 and Save"](https://www.aliexpress.com/gcp/300000512/nnmixupdatev3?productIds=1005006436983834) for $9.99 (_not_ a referral link!) if you can find two more items from that page (or simply buy three GB300!).
+The cheapest way to get it was (but probably isn't anymore) via [AliExpress's "Pick 3 and Save"](https://www.aliexpress.com/gcp/300000512/nnmixupdatev3?productIds=1005006436983834) for $9.99 (_not_ a referral link!) if you can find two more items from that page (or simply buy three GB300!).
 At the start of each month and some "shopping festivals", there is a 10% discount, so you can get it for $8.99.
-That's a few dollars more than the cheapest game consoles on AliExpress often dubbed the Famiclones, but the GB300 offers eight classic consoles (instead of just the Famicon), comes with _way_ more games (even on the Famicon), you can add your own games, and you can save (states and sometimes standard GBA battery saves).
+In general, the GB300 is a few dollars more than the cheapest game consoles on AliExpress often dubbed the Famiclones, but the GB300 offers eight classic consoles (instead of just the Famicom), comes with _way_ more games (even on the Famicon), you can add your own games, and you can save (states and sometimes standard GBA battery saves).

 Some see it as a clone of the (usually a bit more expensive) Data Frog SF2000, which however is a bit different.
 Because the [SF2000 has already been documented](https://vonmillhausen.github.io/sf2000/), this page focusses primarily on the differences.

 This document is work in progress.
-Feel free to contribute by contacting `numma_cway` on Discord, creating a fork and pull request, or by opening an issue on Github (see link at the top of this page).
+Feel free to contribute by contacting `numma_cway` on Discord, creating a fork and pull request, or by opening an issue on [Github](https://github.com/nummacway/gb300/).
 If you have any questions, join the `#data_frog_sf2000` channel on the [Retro Handhelds Discord](https://discord.gg/retrohandhelds) (choose SF2000 during onboarding).
 There is also a [`Gb300 dev` thread](https://discord.com/channels/741895796315914271/1195581037003165796) on that Discord.

 ## Hardware

-The hardware seems somewhat similar to the SF2000.
+The hardware is very similar to the SF2000.
+The processor is the same 918 MHz MIPS chip with 128 MB of high-latency DDR2 RAM, originally designed to be used in DVD players and set-top boxes.
 The most important difference is the vertical form factor which makes the device look a bit like the (much heavier) Game Boy Color.
 The GB300 lacks the SF2000's "digital analog stick" and the buttons feel somewhat cheap.

 The screen is a cheap LCD screen compared to the SF2000’s IPS screen.
 The horizontal viewing angle (sideways) is extremely small, but vertical is alright.
 Especially when playing dark games in a dark room, the very bright black is an issue, as neither device has a brightness control.
 People who love the GB300 for its form factor, working sound volume control and straight-forward interface have bought an SF2000 just to [swap its screen into the GB300](https://discord.com/channels/741895796315914271/1197607372277940314), so the rest of the device can't be that bad, hmm?
 The GB300's default screen has diagonal(!) screen tearing.
+It isn't really noticeable unless there's flashing or fading.

 Because it lacks the arcade support accounting for 2.75 GB on the SF2000, the device ships with only a 8 GB TF/microSDHC card (42 MB of which aren't allocated to a partition), formatted FAT32.
 It includes the firmware and the default set of 6267 ROMs.
 This leaves around 1.75 GB for your own ROMs.
 Actually, there's more space if you follow the manual: All the ROMs are just for demonstration and you are supposed to delete them right when you receive the console, even though the menus are hardcoded to exactly these files.